Data management and openness

 The data shall be made open access via a national or international archive or storage service that is important for the research organisation or discipline in question.
 The degrees of data openness may justifiably vary, ranging from fully open to strictly confidential.
-The research project concerned and the publisher of the data must ensure that publishing the data will not be in breach of the Finnish Act on the Openness of Government Activities, the Finnish Personal Data Act or the Finnish Copyright Act.
+The research project concerned and the publisher of the data must ensure that publishing the data will not be in breach of the Finnish Act on the Openness of Government Activities, the Finnish Data Protection Act or the Finnish Copyright Act.
 When making data openly available, the parties involves must also consider licensing issues.

 If the research data cannot be made openly available, the metadata must be stored in a Finnish or international data finder.

 The costs associated with storing and sharing research data and material are regarded as overheads for the project’s host organisation, but they may also be legitimately accepted as research costs to be covered with Academy research funding.